legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 					- Other
 				- Where applicable, the contact details of a representative and the data protection officer

-				**The controller should be easily reachable by the supervisory authority.
-It is therefore recommended to submit multiple contact options**
+				*The controller should be easily reachable by the supervisory authority.
+It is therefore recommended to submit multiple contact options*

-			- b) Purpose of the processing activity;
+			- b) the purposes of the processing activity;

+				*The controller must describe the purpose(s) of each processing activity* *The description should be specific and explicit*

-			- c) The categories of data subjects and the categories of personal data;
+			- c) a description of the categories of data subjects and of the categories of personal data;

-			- d)

-			- e)

-			- f)

-			- g)
+				*It is crucial to include specific requirements that follow from the GDPR, such as the distinction between ordinary and special personal data and special regulations for minors.
+After all, the GDPR is an accountability instrument and the record of processing activities must be seen as a starting point for an organisation to comply with the GDPR.*

+			- d) the categories of recipients to whom the personal data have been or will be disclosed;

+				*It must be kept in mind that a recipient could also be a part of an organisation (e.g. a department).*

+			- e) where applicable, transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation;

+			- f) where possible, the envisaged time limits for erasure of the different categories of data;

+				*The retention period of the personal data must be motivated in connection with the necessity of that processing activity in order to achieve the purposes mentioned.*
+				*A general reference to a retention period does not suffice.
+Precise information is required.*
+				*The retention period can be specified by quantitative means as well as by qualitative criteria.*

+			- g) where possible, a general description of the technical and organisational security measures referred to in Article 32(1).
 	2. Filled in by a processor

 	- Paragraph 2 of article 30 GDPR defines that a record of processing activities maintained by a processor must contain the following information: